Storm at Sunup

-Storm at Sunup is the third album and opening track of Italian-Canadian jazz-pop singer-songwriter, Gino Vannelli, and was produced by Vannelli and his brother Joe.
-Unlike his other albums, Storm at Sunup is a jazz fusion album with much less pop influence.
-The album features contributions by Graham Lear, who would go on to be Santana's drummer in the 1980s.
+Storm at Sunup is the third album by Italian-Canadian jazz-pop singer-songwriter, Gino Vannelli, and was produced by Vannelli and his brother Joe.
+Unlike his other albums, Storm at Sunup is a jazz fusion album with much less pop influence, though earlier hits such as "People Gotta Move" and "Powerful People" do show jazz influences.
+The album features contributions by Graham Lear, who would soon go on to be Santana's drummer.

 The title track was chosen by famed choreographer Lionel Blair for use in a dance sequence that was part of a 1976 episode of the television series Space: 1999 titled "One Moment of Humanity".
 A pared-down, instrumental version of the song was specially recorded for the episode by series composer Derek Wadsworth.
+Storm at Sunup and Love Me Now were covered by Buddy Rich on his album Speak No Evil.